g0hww/fcsched/README.md

 (to allow for predict to provide an updated solution with new keps).
 It loops like that until AOS is within 1 minute, sleeps until AOS and then commands fcd_sequencer to begin data collection for the duration of that pass.
-It then sleeps during the pass and then aks the predict server for the details of the next pass.
+It then sleeps during the pass and then asks the predict server for the details of the next pass.